 Norton Family offers a 30-day free trial.
 However, you’ll need to share payment information to get the trial.
 If you aren't satisfied and don't want to pay for a subscription, make sure you cancel it on time.

-Norton Family vs. Net Nanny: which is better?
+Norton Family vs. Net Nanny: Which is better?

 Norton Family won every category in our list.
 It provided more monitoring features that actually functioned when we tested them.
 It's also more affordable overall considering you can add unlimited devices.
 Another plus is that you can bundle it with antivirus software to further keep your devices secure.
 However, it doesn't work on macOS and the iOS version lacks monitoring features.